gkhaburzaniya/pyscript-docs/docs/faq.md

 It's possible to upload a file onto the virtual file system from the browser (`<input type="file">`), and using the DOM API.

 The following fragment is just one way to achieve this.
-It's very simple and builds on the file system examples already seen.
+It builds on the file system examples already seen.

 ```html title="Upload files onto the virtual file system via the browser."